Do you want to get healthy & happy but are confused about where to start?

 A party without cake is just a meeting.
 Isn't that the truth!?
 Say goodbye to the low calories, the guilt you get when you eat a piece of cake , and the strict meal plan diets.
 Say hello to nutritional freedom.
 I introduce you to Flexible Dieting (your new best friend).
 It is a sustainable way of eating that has no food off-limits and eliminates the cravings and binges.
 You simply eat 80% wholesome and nutritious foods and then treat yourself to 20% yumminess each day.
 "An Oreo a day" is my personal motto.

-Gone are the cardio bunny days: bye girl.
+Gone are the cardio bunny days: I broke up with cardio and you should too (learn why here).
 I believe in putting the focus on lifting with heavy compound exercises and a lil' sprinkle of high intensity interval training (HIIT).
 Can you stick to two hour workouts 6 days a week forever?
 Doubt it.
 Can you commit to 45 minute workouts 4-5 days a week?
 Heck yes!
 You got it.
 Wake, pray, slay.
 No need to workout for hours every single day.
 You've got to have time for a social life!

 You are beautiful.
 Strive for progress not perfection.
 I am a perfectionist so when I am not feeling my best my mind likes to make me think I am a failure.
 So I tell myself, stop it!
 The most beautiful thing about women is that we are beautiful during all stages of life: lean, soft, thin, muscular, curvier, pregnant, or athletic.
-Remember you are beautiful now, tomorrow, and the rest of your life.
+Remember, even your flaws make you beautiful.
+No one is perfect.